 Now, let’s assume your office is above average at converting a new patient call.
 That means roughly 50% of your new patient calls that reach a real person will end up as an appointment.
 That also means 10 of those 20 missed calls could have become new patients.

 Statistically, we find the average new patient is worth about $850 in their first year.
 You’ve just lost $8,500 in revenue this month by losing those 10 new patients.
 There are 12 months in a year, so now you’ve lost $102,000 in revenue from new patients who found a different dentist who answered the phone.

 The average patient stays in a practice for about 7-10 years.
 We’ll be conservative and say 7 years, so those 120 missing new patients could have generated a lifetime value of $714,000 in revenue.

 But wait – it gets worse.
 This is just the impact of missing those calls for just one year.

 If you do this for 30 years in practice, you have now lost out on $21,420,000.
 I don’t know about you, but I just threw up a little.

 When “It was just one missed phone call” turns into enough money for a couple of luxury vacation villas, the price of missing new patient calls gets real.

 Without dental call tracking, you never really know how much you’re missing.
 Call tracking lets you see how effective each marketing medium really is, how well your team does at converting new patient calls, and pulls back the curtain on the true price of missed calls.
-Don’t be another statistic… start using dental call tracking to monitor this vital metric and watch your practice growth take off.
+Don’t be another statistic… start using dental call tracking to monitor this vital dental KPI and watch your practice growth take off.
 For more information on how to use metrics to make your practice profitable, download our free guide, Transform Your Dental Practice by Tracking These 8 KPIs.